01-edu/public/subjects/corewar/README.md

 #### Stop process execution

-Every `CYCLE_TO_DIE` the VM will check for every process if it signaled it was alive (or in other word, if it has executed a `live` instruction) at least once, if the process will be immediately killed.
+Every `CYCLE_TO_DIE` the VM will check every process and kill all the processes that did not successfully execute any `live` instruction.

 To avoid infinite games, `CYCLES_TO_DIE` will be decremented by `CYCLE_DELTA` under certain conditions: